Mijalski/MyBlog/content/posts/dependency-injection.md

 We scan all our executing assemblies for classes assignable to our three marker interfaces and register them as implementations of those interfaces (with proper scopes set by each of them).

-Now each time we create a new service we don't need to navigate to a long `Startup` class and register our service by hand, but we can do it automatically with one interface.
+Now each time we create a new service we don't need to navigate to a `Startup` class and register our service by hand, but we can do it automatically with one interface.
 If we have a base class for our services, we can implement it there and don't need to worry about it later, just like so:

 {{< highlight csharp >}}